Karl Germer: Death and estate

 Germer died as a result of prostate cancer in late October 1962.
-By 1962 the average rate of cancer among Holocaust survivors was nearly two and a half times the national average, while the average rate of colon cancer, attributed to the victims' experience of starvation and extreme stress, was nine times higher.

-The will Germer made to dispose of Crowley's literary remains kept at his estate provided that all of the Crowley materials should go to the Heads of the Ordo Templi Orientis.
+The will Germer made to dispose of Crowley's literary remains kept at his estate provided that all of the Crowley materials should go to the Heads of Ordo Templi Orientis.
 Sascha Germer and Frederick Mellinger of Swiss O.T.O. were appointed to act as executors of the will.
 All Germer's personal property was to be left to Sascha Germer.

 Personal life

 Over the course of his life, Germer married and divorced three times; his late wife Sascha Germer was named as one of the executors of his will, in charge of his literary remains.
 He had no children.